OrenGitHub/for.pldi/README.md

 - Every C loop is compiled with `clang-3.8.0` to produce a (non optimized) bitcode.
 - The resulting bitcode is instrumented and then fed to KLEE's symbolic execution engine.
   The instrumentation contains code that conditionally turns a status flag on whenever certain properties hold.
-For example, when comparing two integers, the only allowed values are the loop index, zero, and the string length.
-KLEE then inspects all execution paths symbolically and checks if there exists a path on which the flag is turned on.
+KLEE then inspects all execution paths symbolically if there exists a path on which the flag is turned on.
-  If KLEE finds such a path, it will fire an assert.
+  If KLEE finds such a path, it fires an assert.